Sestiere San Marco

 Lacking space for a real garden, the Sacristy was adorned with detailed frescoes of birds and foliage, creating an illusion of the Paradise Garden.

-When to see Pala d'Argento
+When can you see Pala d'Argento

 More Titian